CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 2 7 Failure of components of a storage solution

-Complex, network-based storage solutions often consist of many components (such as FC switches, storage controllers, virtualization appliances).
+Complex, network-based storage often consists of many components (such as FC switches, storage controllers, virtualization appliances).
 If components of a storage solution fail, this can lead to important applications becoming inoperable and data loss threatening.

 ### 2 8 Obtaining Physical Access to SAN Switches

 If an institution has inadequate access and access controls to the components of a storage system or if these are completely lacking, an attacker can gain physical access to existing switches or connect additional FC SAN switches to the network.
-The target of the attacker could be to access the distributed zoning database to change it so that it can access the storage systems.
+The target of the attacker could be accessing the distributed zoning database to change it so that it can access the storage systems.

 3 requirements
 ---------------
 The following are specific requirements for storage solutions.
 Basically, the IT operation is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 He is also responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: